sleepyfox/world-of-workcraft/README.md

 I'm proposing something similar.
 Bootstrap and continuously improve, using reflection and concensus-based decision making to drive progress as a group.
 If this sounds interesting, drop me a line.

+## Practicalities

+An evening a week, 7-9-ish TBC UK time on a day that works for everyone, plus an optional weekend afternoon slot, also TBC.
+World of Warcraft: Azuremyst server

 ### Contact

 * Email: [sleepyfox](mailto://sleepyfox@gmail.com)